-Provision has been made to allow connection of a locally provided external music source to provide Music On Hold for held calls and Background Music for external paging and station BGM.
+A locally provided external music source can be connected to provide Music On Hold for held calls and Background Music for external paging and station BGM.

 Music source input is made using the quick connection jack MOH/BGM located on the main board.
-For music source input level and impedance, refer to section 2.12.1 - Music On Hold (MOH)/Background Music (BGM) in this chapter.
+For music source input level and impedance, refer to Section 2.12.1 - Music On Hold (MOH)/Background Music (BGM) in this chapter.

-Note: In compliance with FCC Part 15 regulations, the following procedure must be implemented any time a MOH/BGM source is connected to this system.
+Note: In compliance with FCC Part 15 regulations, the following procedure must be implemented when an MOH/BGM source is connected to this system.